AcidBurnHen/pensil-client/README.md

 ## Folder architecture
 1. App folder
-    - All code lives here, each page represents a URL path.
+    - Each page represents a URL path.
 Follows a mandatory folder structure of a "Route" named folder and page.tsx inside
     - Example: The  page.tsx located in the app folder is the root url of the website yourwebsite.com
     - Example: If the page.tsx is located in app/about-us then the url is yourwebsite.com/about-us
 2. Public folder